 This course studies materials and instructional strategies for practical language activities such as oral expression, written expression, storytelling and other creative activities, spelling, handwriting, and functional grammar.
-A minimum of 10 field experience hours is required.
-Prerequisite: Admission to Education Program or permission from Teacher Education Coordinator.
+This instruction also includes strategies for accommodating and modifying lessons for English language learners.
+A minimum of 10 field experience hours is required within an ELL/ESL program.
+Prerequisite: Admission to Education Program or permission from Education Program Director.